bbarthougatica/ChmInf/README.md

 Since the idea of the hub is for you to be able to see all the processes we've been through, we have not removed any of the files we've worked with, even if we stopped using them or reorganized it.

-For practical use, the hub is pretty intuitve, there are three branches that are used
+For practical use, the hub is pretty intuitve, there are three branches that are used.
+Regarding the 'main' branch, it's only used to explain the functioning of the branches, any other files were us learning our way.

+Regression & Classification branches, contain the actual final colab notebooks used for the report.
+Classification_draft was another branch that we created originally but ended up  shifting to other places.